 There are approximately 571,000 underground storage tanks (USTs) nationwide that store petroleum or hazardous substances.
 The greatest potential threat from a leaking UST is contamination of groundwater, the source of drinking water for nearly half of all Americans.
 EPA, states, and tribes work together to protect the environment and human health from potential UST releases.
 You can learn more about USTs on our Basic Information page.

-Regulations require that USTs are installed properly; protected from spills, overfills, and corrosion; and properly closed.
+Regulations require that USTs are installed properly; protected from spills, overfills, and corrosion; equipped with release detection; and properly closed.
 This section helps UST owners and operators meet prevention, financial responsibility, and reporting and record keeping requirements.

 Regulations require that leaking USTs be cleaned up to restore and protect groundwater sources.
 This section includes information and resources to help UST owners and operators meet those requirements.

 This section provides information about biofuels, such as ethanol and biodiesel.

 The redevelopment of petroleum contaminated brownfields has significant positive impacts on local communities.

 EPA provides technical and financial support to tribal governments to prevent and clean up releases from USTs in Indian country.